Amsterdam/cms_search/README.md

 # Elasticsearch functionality for Drupal CMS

-This project makes the Elastic Search dat for the Drupal CMS that is indexed by the Drupal plugin for Elastic Search available as typeahead or search.
+This project makes the Elastic Search for the Drupal CMS that is indexed by the Drupal plugin for Elastic Search available as typeahead or search.

 # Local test